Am I secure?

 These invasions aren’t always random.
 Analysis shows many break-ins are committed by someone who lives within two miles of the infiltrated property, meaning they can learn your habits and routine before attacking.

-Thirty-nine percent of people who were victims of a break-in acknowledged the point of entry was a broken window, followed by 1 in 5 who said the burglar broke the front foot.
+Thirty-nine percent of people who were victims of a break-in acknowledged the point of entry was a broken window which is why you need to have window sensors, followed by 1 in 5 who said the burglar broke the front foot.
 Overwhelmingly, 77% of burglary victims admitted to not having a home security system at the time of their first break-in, and of the nearly 22% of people who did have a home security system, almost 47% said it wasn’t on at the time of the burglary.

 Research conducted with convicted home invaders shows burglars typically avoid breaking into homes they consider more complicated and often flee when they hear an alarm go off.
 Similarly, while an active alarm system is likely to deter a break-in, so are big dogs that might be considered aggressive or likely to defend the home

 The likelihood of a repeat burglary may be higher than you expect.
 Once a burglar knows the layout of your home, where certain items or possessions are kept, and that you don’t have a home security system, they may be more enticed to come back.
-Studies suggest the highest risk of a repeat burglary is within the first week of the initial break-in.
+Studies suggest the highest risk of a repeat burglary is of the initial break-in.

 Sixty-five percent of break-in victims were only broken into once at the time of our survey.
 Another 1 in 4 were burglarized twice, and nearly 1 in 10 experienced a break-in three or more times.